JMJAJ/Viewer/README.md

 Thanks for follow :)

-If you compilate without CodeBlocks and others programs.
+If you want compilate without CodeBlocks and others programs.
 You can compilate in cmd.
 1) open cmd
 2) find folder, where is app - example command: cd C:/Users/<YourName>/Desktop/Viewer/Public Edition/